ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-10-double-angle.md

 \end{align}
 $$

-There are a few other forms of this identity using the Pythagorean identity
+There are a few other forms of this identity using the Pythagorean identity.

 $$
 \begin{align}